 “Are we to act as regents over what is done in Parliament with the consent of the Queen, Lords and commons?
 I deny that any such authority exists.
 If an Act of Parliament has been obtained improperly, it is for the legislature to correct it by repealing it: but, so long as it exists as law, the courts are bound to obey it.”

-A.V.
-Dicey, a highly influential constitutional scholar and lawyer, wrote of the twin pillars of the British constitution in his classic work An Introduction to the Study of the Law of the Constitution (1885).
+Albert Venn Dicey, a highly influential constitutional scholar and lawyer, wrote of the twin pillars of the British constitution in his classic work An Introduction to the Study of the Law of the Constitution (1885).
 These pillars are the principle of Parliamentary sovereignty and the rule of law.
 The former means that Parliament is the supreme law-making body: its Acts are the highest source of English Law.
-He confirmed that a parliament can enact legislation dealing with any subject, and that the legislation of the parliament is superior to the jurisdiction of the courts.
+A parliament can enact legislation dealing with any subject, and the legislation of the parliament is superior to the jurisdiction of the courts.
 Parliament has:

 “…the right to make or unmake any law whatever; and, further, that no person or body is recognized by the law of England as having a right to override or set aside the legislation of parliament.”

 Sir Ivor Jennings took the view that a parliament exists only in theory, because it “is a legal fiction and legal fiction can assume anything”.
 To demonstrate this, he once stated:

 “If Parliament enacted that all men should be women, they would be women so far as the law is concerned”.

 In Cheney v Conn [Inspector of Taxes] (1968 -U.K.) Magistrate Thomas said: